nnonickreal/open-qore/README.md

   <br>
   <img src=".github/open-qore-logo.png" width="50" alt="open-qore logo">
 </h1>

-an open-source toolkit to patch, modify, and enhance the firmware of soundcore q-series headphones, with future support for other models planned.
+⚠️**flashing instructions are restricted while there is a pending response regarding a discovered security vulnerability** an open-source toolkit to patch, modify, and enhance the firmware of soundcore q-series headphones, with future support for other models planned.

 > **note:** this project is my personal journey into the world of hardware reverse-engineering and embedded systems. it was created by a teenager and i'm learning as i go. expect bugs, mistakes, and lots of fun. all contributions and advice are welcome!